A General Hidden State Random Walk Model for Animal Movement: Application to the Analysis of the Movement of Caribou

-In Table~\ref{t:resultCar}, state 1 is a traveling mode with a large estimate for the average distance traveled $\lambda$, while state 2 is encamped.
+In Table~\ref{t:resultCar}, state 1 is a traveling mode with a large estimate for the average distance traveled $\hat{\mathbf{\lambda}}_1^{(k)} \hat{\mathbf{\lambda}}_2^{(k)}$, while state 2 is encamped.
 Most of the data points are in state 2 and the information for the estimation of the state 1 parameters is limited.
 The final model for data interpretation, selected as the one with the smallest BIC, is the one with a Markovian hidden process.
 Table~\ref{t:resultCar} shows two different regimes for the direction and the traveled distance between steps.
-In the first state, the caribou has a strong significant directional persistence ($\hat{\kappa}_{\text{persist.}}^{(1)}>1.36, \ s.e.=0.38 $).
+In the first state, the caribou has a strong significant directional persistence ($\hat{\kappa}_{\text{persist.}}^{(1)}>1.26, \ s.e.=0.33 $).
 The two $\kappa$ parameters for the environmental targets are positive; however, because of the limited data available in state 1, their standard errors are large and these parameters are not significantly different from 0.
-In state 1, the animal moves at an average speed of $\hat{\lambda}^{(1)}/4 \approx 720$ m per hour. \\ \\ In the second regime the animal is almost stationary, moving by about 60 m ($\approx \hat{\lambda}^{(2)}/4$) per hour.
+In state 1, the animal moves at an average speed of $\hat{\mathbf{\lambda}}_1^{(1)} \hat{\mathbf{\lambda}}_2^{(1)} /4\approx 493 $ m per hour. \\ \\ In the second regime the animal is almost stationary, moving by about 43 m ($\hat{\mathbf{\lambda}}_1^{(2)} \hat{\mathbf{\lambda}}_2^{(2)}/4$) per hour.
 The directional persistence parameter ${\kappa}_{\text{persist.}}^{(2)}$ is not significantly different from zero.
-The parameters for the two environmental targets are significantly larger than 0, suggesting that the caribou is attracted by locations previously visited and by the closest regenerating cut. \\ \\ The stationary distribution of the latent fitted Markov chain is in state 1 with probability $\hat q_2/( \hat q_2+\hat q_1)=0.055$, showing that the caribou was observed traveling about 34 out of $T=617$ sightings.
+The parameters for the two environmental targets are significantly larger than 0, suggesting that the caribou is attracted by locations previously visited and by the closest regenerating cut.
+The interpretation of the significant parameter for wood regenerating cuts is challenging as the animal never reaches them (Figure \ref{f:trajobs}).
+It could be an accidental relationship: when in the encamped state in the north-east corner of the map, the caribou moves in the north-south direction and the wood regenerating cuts happen to be located south of this area.
+Considering \cite{Fortin13}, the wood regenerating cuts could also act as a proxy for the center of the animal’s current home range, the area where the caribou relocated after the cuts. \\ \\ The stationary distribution of the latent fitted Markov chain is in state 1 with probability $\hat q_2/( \hat q_2+\hat q_1)=0.076$, showing that the caribou was observed traveling about 47 out of $T=617$ sightings.
 This explains why the parameter estimators have a low precision in state 1.
 The state of the localization at time $t$ can be identified using the smooth probabilities $\mathbb{P}(S_{tk}=1 | \mathcal{F}_T; \hat{\mathbb{\theta}}_{\text{MLE}}) $, $t=1,\ldots,T$, $k=1,2$ calculated in the filtering-smoothing part of the E-step of the EM algorithm.
 This is depicted in Figure~\ref{f:comportementestim} with a color gradient from red (state 1, $ \mathbb{P}(S_{t1}=1 | \mathcal{F}_T; \hat{\mathbb{\theta}}_{\text{MLE}})=1$) to blue (state 2, $ \mathbb{P}(S_{t2}=1 | \mathcal{F}_T; \hat{\mathbb{\theta}}_{\text{MLE}})=1$).